winterhavenmc/MessageBuilderLib/README.md

 ```

 ### Adding Localization Files
-Language files are stored in the `language` resource folder and are managed automatically.
-Server operators can customize or delete them to refresh from defaults.
+Language files are stored in the `language` resource folder and can be installed automatically if they are listed
+in a 'auto_install.txt' file within the same folder.
+Server operators can customize the messages, or delete them
+and reload the plugin to re-install any auto-install specified files from their resources.
+The auto install process
+runs when the MessageBuilder is instantiated in the plugin onEnable method, and whenever the reload method is called.

 ### Querying Records
 #### Fetching Message Records